Vitamin D

 Joint pain

-There can be many reasons for joint pain (arthritis or arthralgia).
-However, if you are experiencing unexplained joint pain, then you must consult your doctor for vitamin D deficiency.
-As suggested by many studies, Vitamin D deficiency in the blood may cause pain and weakness in bones and muscles (including joints).
-It is more prominent in the knee and back area, especially in postmenopausal women and elders.
+There can be many reasons for joint pain (also known as arthritis or arthralgia).
+However, if you are experiencing unexplained joint pain then you must consult your doctor for vitamin D deficiency.
+As suggested by many studies Vitamin D deficiency in the blood may cause pain and weakness in bones and muscles (including in the joints).
+It is more prominent in knee and back area especially in postmenopausal women and elders.

 Unexpected weakness and fatigue

-Chronic fatigue is the early warning sign of vitamin D deficiency but is often overlooked as a potential cause.
-Vitamin D is a critical hormone that helps muscle cells contract to withstand an external force, consequently aids to muscle strength.
-Hence, low vitamin D levels are always linked to muscle pain and fatigue.
+Chronic fatigue is the early warning signs of vitamin D deficiency but it is often overlooked as potential cause.
+Vitamin D is a critical hormone which helps muscle cells contract to withstand external force, consequently aids to muscle strength.
+Hence, low level of vitamin D are always linked to muscle pain and fatigue.

-Vitamin D is a critical hormone, and its receptors are present all over the body.
-1,25-hydroxyvitamin D (A by-product of vitamin D) contributes to muscle strength.
-While metabolizing, vitamin D enters the muscle cells and helps them contract (A property of muscle tissue to withstand external force).
+Vitamin D is a critical hormone and its receptors are present all over the body.
+1,25-hydroxyvitamin D (A by-product of vitamin D) contributes to muscles strength.
+While getting metabolized, vitamin D enters the muscle cells and help them contract (A property of muscles tissue to withstand external force).
 So, any deficiency will result in weakness in muscles and unexpected fatigue.

 In one case, a man who complained of chronic daytime fatigue was found to have a low blood level of vitamin D at 18.4 ng/mL.
-After undergoing vitamin D supplementation, the man reported having a complete resolution of daytime fatigue.
+After undergoing vitamin D supplementation, the man was reported to have complete resolution of daytime fatigue.

 Vitamin D Deficiency Symptoms in Adults